Hecke modifications of Higgs bundles and the extended Bogomolny equation: Introduction

 In a recent article, \citet{Witten2015} elaborates on the physical description of the geometric Langlands program and emphasizes the importance of the relation between solutions to the \emph{extended} Bogomolny equation with a Dirac type singularity on $[0,1]\times \Sigma$ and Hecke modifications of \emph{Higgs} bundles.
 While Hecke modifications of holomorphic bundles have been studied intensely for quite some time (see, e.g., \cite{Pressley1986,Zhu2016}), interest in Hecke modifications of Higgs bundles has only emerged recently.
 They do appear, for example, in \citeauthor{Nakajima2017}'s recent work on a mathematical definition of Coulomb branches of $3$--dimensional $\cN = 4$ gauge theories \cite[Section 3]{Nakajima2017}.

-The purpose of this article is to \begin{enumerate*}[(a)] \item give a precise statement of Witten's conjectured Koboyashi--Hitchin correspondence and \item establish this correspondence. \end{enumerate*} The upcoming four sections review the notion of a Hecke modification of a Higgs bundle, the extended Bogomonly equation, Dirac type singularities, and the scattering map construction.
+The purpose of this article is to \begin{enumerate*}[(a)] \item give a precise statement of the Kobayashi--Hitchin correspondence conjectured by Witten and \item establish this correspondence. \end{enumerate*} The upcoming four sections review the notion of a Hecke modification of a Higgs bundle, the extended Bogomolny equation, Dirac type singularities, and the scattering map construction.
 The main result of this article is stated as \autoref{Thm_EBE=Hecke}.
 The remaining five sections contain the proof of this result.

 Our proof, like \citeauthor{Norbury2011}'s, heavily relies on the work of \citet{Simpson1988}.
 However, unlike \citeauthor{Norbury2011}, we cannot make use of the extensive prior work on Dirac type singularities for solutions of the Bogomolny equation \cite{Kronheimer1985,Pauly1998,Mochizuki2017}.
 Instead, our singularity analysis is based on ideas from recent work on tangent cones of singular Hermitian Yang--Mills connections \cite{Jacob2016a, Chen2017}. \autoref{Thm_EBE=Hecke} can be easily generalized to a Kobayashi--Hitchin correspondence between solutions of the extended Bogomolny equation with multiple Dirac type singularities and sequences of Hecke modifications of Higgs bundles.
 This result is stated as \autoref{Thm_EBE=Hecke_Sequences} and proved in \autoref{Sec_SequencesOfHeckeModifications}.
 Moreover, although we do not provide details here, both of these results can be further generalized to $G^\C$ Higgs bundles by fixing an embedding $G \subset \U(r)$, see \cite[Proof of Proposition 8.2]{Simpson1988}.